 Summary of Use during Lactation

-Authors of some older papers recommend against breastfeeding during azathioprine use, citing concern over possible immunosuppression, growth retardation and carcinogenesis.
-However, these concerns appear to be based on theoretical grounds and more recent expert opinion is that azathioprine is a low risk to the nursing infant and breastfeeding can continue during therapy.
-Studies in women with inflammatory bowel disease, systemic lupus erythematosus or transplantation taking doses of azathioprine up to 200 mg daily for immunosuppression have found either low or unmeasurable levels of the active metabolites in milk and infant serum.
+North American and European expert guidelines, the National Transplantation Pregnancy Registry and other experts consider azathioprine to be probably safe to use for inflammatory bowel disease during breastfeeding.[1-10] Studies in women with inflammatory bowel disease, systemic lupus erythematosus or transplantation taking doses of azathioprine up to 200 mg daily for immunosuppression have found either low or unmeasurable levels of the active metabolites in milk and infant serum.
 Some evidence indicates a lack of adverse effects on the health and development of infants exposed to azathioprine during breastfeeding up to 3 years of age, but long-term follow-up for effects such as carcinogenesis have not been performed.
 Mothers with decreased activity of the enzyme that detoxifies azathioprine metabolites may transmit higher levels of drug to their infants in breastmilk.
-Breastfeeding during azathioprine use is usually acceptable.
 Cases of mild, asymptomatic neutropenia have been reported, so it might be desirable to monitor exclusively breastfed infants with a complete blood count with differential, and liver function tests if azathioprine is used during lactation, although some authors feel that monitoring is unnecessary.
 Avoiding breastfeeding for 4 to 6 hours after a dose should markedly decrease the dose received by the infant in breastmilk.